Rugao Olympic Sports Center

 The Rugao Olympic Sports Center is a sports complex in Rugao, Jiangsu, China.
-It is the home of Chinese Super League club Nantong Zhiyun.
+It is the home of China League One club Nantong Zhiyun.
 It was approved as a major project by both the Jiangsu Provincial Development and Reform Commission and the Jiangsu Provincial Sports Bureau.
 It was constructed as part of the city's "Eleventh Five-Year Plan".

 History

 Construction of the Rugao Olympic Sports Center began in November 2011 and was completed in March 2014.
 The project was designed by the Jiangsu Provincial Architectural Design Institute.